Health: Behavioral Health and Recovery Administration (6110P)

-As part of the Health System’s implementation of LEAP, a process improvement methodology, BHRS is developing processes to investigate significant critical incidents and resolve them at the root cause to prevent re-occurrence and promote a culture of continuous process improvement.
+As part of Health’s implementation of LEAP, a process improvement methodology, BHRS is developing processes to investigate significant critical incidents and resolve them at the root cause to prevent re-occurrence and promote a culture of continuous process improvement.
 Such a process will substantially improve quality of care issues.

 Customer Satisfaction Rating of Good or Better Exceeding Target

 Percent of Outcome and Efficiency Goals and Benchmarks Exceeding Target

 Percent of BHRS Employee Evaluations Completed Annually Below Target